Faire/ts-unused-class-members/README.md

   --ignoreFileRegex  Regex pattern for excluding files                  [string]
 ```

-These options are all optional and can be set in a configuration file.
+These options are optional and you can also set them using a config file.

-## Ignoring
+## Ignoring a Specifc Declaration

-`ts-unused-class-members` can be configured to ignore certain class members using `ignoreMemberNames`, `ignoreDecoratorNames`, and `ignoreInitializerNames` (see example above).
-You can also tell it to ignore certain files using `ignoreFileRegex`.

-To ignore a specific class member or class, comment the declaration line with `// unused-class-members-ignore-next`.
+You can also tell `ts-unused-class-members` to ignore a specifc class or class member by prefixing its declaration with `// unused-class-members-ignore-next`.

 ```js
 // unused-class-members-ignore-next